Whitaker Center for STEM Education at Florida Gulf Coast University

 Successes and Impacts

-The biggest community successes this past year include the SRO Program and the STEM Institute teacher workshops mentioned above.
+The biggest community successes include the Solar Go-Kart Challenge, SRO Program and the STEM Institute teacher workshops mentioned above.

 Elements Contributing to Success